jnozzi/cocoadev.com/markdown/OSXUserExperience.md

-*Apple to add all the Cocoa classes to General/AppleSpell, to ease spell checking of text files with source code in them. (yea:2 nay:1)
+*Apple to add all the Cocoa classes to AppleSpell, to ease spell checking of text files with source code in them. (yea:2 nay:1)

 ----
-Only if General/AppleSpell contained a separate dictionary, say General/CocoaSpell, as an option; completely configurable from the Services menu, an General/NSStatusItem, or from a Preference Pane. http://goo.gl/General/OeSCu
+Only if AppleSpell contained a separate dictionary, say CocoaSpell, as an option; completely configurable from the Services menu, an NSStatusItem, or from a Preference Pane. http://goo.gl/OeSCu
 ----

-And, if Xcode would just play nicely with General/CocoaSpell, and let you choose a correct option with out having to display the Spelling panel.
+And, if Xcode would just play nicely with CocoaSpell, and let you choose a correct option with out having to display the Spelling panel.

 ----

 This is a punch for all speakers/readers of Japanese (And quite possibly other asian languages.):

-General/NSText: Furigana (Ever read a Japanese manga or book?
+NSText: Furigana (Ever read a Japanese manga or book?
 The small characters above or to the side of Kanji in some (especially childrens) books.)
 OS X has some kind of list over common compounds and their readings, so it shouldn`t be impossible to pull of?

 This is more a user thing, I know, but maybe a possibility for some of the skilled programmers around this site?

 *Isn't this called ruby text?
 OS X supports that.*

 Some groups refer to it as ruby text...
-It may be /supported/ but I haven't found an option anywhere to enable/disable/edit/add/remove or in any way do anything with furigana, and it would be a boon to me to know how... especially if it can be enabled in ANY General/NSTextView...
+It may be /supported/ but I haven't found an option anywhere to enable/disable/edit/add/remove or in any way do anything with furigana, and it would be a boon to me to know how... especially if it can be enabled in ANY NSTextView...

 (No report filed with Apple)

-General/AndersTotland
+AndersTotland

 Basically impossible working backwards...kanji have MANY different pronunciations depending on the compound, so a dictionary of ALL common compounds would be necessary.
 HOWEVER, reading the user's input and displaying it above the kanji wouldn't be as hard...just harder to store internally.
-Maybe a solution using General/NSAttributedString would be in order... --General/JediKnil
+Maybe a solution using NSAttributedString would be in order... --JediKnil

 *But Kotoeri already does it: select kanji, press option-shift-R or control-shift-R, see the kana.*